polyccon/boilerplate/README.md

 # Boilerplate

-The idea behind a boilerplate for a web applications, is that it can save a lot of valuable time from setting up a new work environment every time.
-In this one you will find the following technologies:
+The idea behind a boilerplate for a web applications, it can save a lot of valuable time from setting up a new work environment every time.
+In this one you will find the following technologies already set up:

  * __Expess__ and __express-handlebars__
  * Middleware: __body-parser__